danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 project convert all their native array pointers into view types, which pair a size with the pointer through the type system.
-See, the problem is that even if you enable bounds checking in `std::span` and `std::string_view`, the majority of C++ code really doesn't use those types, our industry's code bases are still full of pointers to arrays.
-So this warning gives a mechanism to stard migrating away from pointers, _and then prevent backsliding_.
+See, the problem is that even if you enable bounds checking in `std::span` and `std::string_view`, the majority of C++ code really doesn't use those types.
+The large C++ codebases that power modern technology are still full of pointers to arrays.
+So this warning gives a mechanism to start migrating away from pointers, _and then prevent backsliding_, working toward banning pointer arithmetic entirely outside of a few exceptional types.

 ## Performance implications